Ben Cohen (businessman): Other business ventures

-Social activism
+Political activism

-As Ben & Jerry's gradually grew into a nationwide business and one of the largest ice cream companies in the U.S., Cohen turned his new-found wealth and prominence toward a variety of social causes, generally through the Ben & Jerry's Foundation.
-The Foundation receives 7.5% of all Ben & Jerry's pre-tax profits and distributes funds to organizations such as the Anti Displacement Project.
+As Ben & Jerry's gradually grew into a nationwide business and one of the largest ice cream companies in the U.S., Cohen turned his new-found wealth and prominence toward a variety of political causes, generally through the Ben & Jerry's Foundation.
+The Foundation receives 7.5 per cent of all Ben & Jerry's pre-tax profits and distributes funds to organizations such as the Anti Displacement Project.
 Cohen also oversaw TrueMajority and Business Leaders for Sensible Priorities.

-He is a vocal supporter of Democratic candidates and progressive causes.
 He supported Dennis Kucinich in the 2004 Democratic Party presidential primaries.
 In 2008, he initially supported John Edwards followed by Barack Obama.

 In 2012, he helped launch the Stamp Stampede campaign to stamp messages on the nation's currency in support of passing a constitutional amendment to help overturn Citizens United v.
 Federal Election Commission and reduce the influence of private corporations on politics.

 On April 18, 2016, Cohen was arrested, with Jerry Greenfield, while at a Democracy Awakening protest in Washington, D.C.

-In July 2021, Ben and Jerry announced their support for the boycott of sales of Ben & Jerry's products in Israeli settlements in the occupied Palestinian territories in the West Bank.
-The editorial explicitly stated that the duo continue to support Israel, and saw no rejection of the country in objecting to some of its actions.

-On October 10, 2021, Ben and Jerry were interviewed by Alexi McCammond of Axios on HBO.
-McCammond asked Ben about his political views regarding stopping the sales of ice cream in Israel.
-Ben was subsequently asked why Ben & Jerry's ice cream was sold in Georgia and Texas in response to Georgia's voter identification law and the 2021 Texas Heartbeat Act, which restricts abortions after 6 weeks.
-Ben replied by stating "I don't know," and "By that reasoning, we should not sell ice cream anywhere."